liucipan/website/content/artworks/Media art.md

 Greenscape is a Mixed Reality sound installation investigating the awareness of noise pollution within city parks.
 The installation allows the audience to walk around and explore the sounds of Karolinelund (a park in Aalborg, DK) in a mixed-reality space.
 My responsibilities in this project were concept design and set design.

-Technical system design and implementation:  Maros Pekarik Concept design and set design: Liucija Paniuskyte
+Technical system design and implementation:  Maros Pekarik\
+Concept design and set design: Liucija Paniuskyte\
 Video: Dominik Galleya

-Aalborg University, Aalborg, Denmark
+Aalborg University, Aalborg, DK\
-Art and Technology
+Art and Technology\
-Semester 4
+Semester 4\
 Spring 2019

 {{< youtube KtPhhbtaTwU >}}